JOQL

 code message (enum style) meaning

--2000 JOQL_PARAMS_NOT_OBJECT In JOQL params must but be an object (cannot be an array)
+-2000 JOQL_PARAMS_NOT_OBJECT In JOQL, params must be an object and cannot be an array

 -2001 JOQL_PARAMS_QUERY_INVALID For Query calls only $includes $filters and $pagination and $orderBy are allowed for now (this can be extended by app)